BenBtg/Uploadify/README.md

 # Uploadify Repository

+Work in progress sample app exploring the ability to upload large files in small chunks to a specialised API.

 This repository contains the source code for the Uploadify project, which includes both a backend API and a cross-platform mobile application.
 The two most important projects in this repository are:

 1. **Uploadify.API**: This is the backend service that handles large file uploads using chunking.
 It needs to be run first using the command `dotnet run` to start the API server.